 Also Included: Advanced Music Theory Course

-The brand new Advanced Music Theory Course will only be available inside the Fine Arts in Our Homeschool Plus Membership!
+The brand new Advanced Music Theory Course will only be available (at this time) inside the Music in Our Homeschool Plus Membership!

 Gena Mayo is a music theory lover and has desired to teach this course for years!